 Bath is one of the loveliest cities in the United Kingdom.
 It features winding streets, superb museums, fabulous shopping, and a history including Roman ruins.

 Fans of ‘Pride and Prejudice’ will enjoy the famous Regency-era Pump Room as well as the Jane Austen Centre.

 However, more than plaques and museums document Bath’s colorful history.
 Its ghosts do, as well.

 Around the city of Bath, ghostly figures and apparitions so commonplace, locals often take them for granted.

-Bath is a very haunted city, and a perfect destination for an extended holiday or vacation.
+In other words – for ghost hunters – Bath is a perfect destination for an extended holiday or vacation.